galderz/fibula-show/2510-graalvm-summit/README.md

 ### Bound Check

-As per `StringLatin1.charAt` java source code implementation, the byte[] array length should be checked against the index, but instead Oracle GraalVM code is checking the index against the hardcoded value of the String's byte[] length of `13`:
+As per `StringLatin1.charAt` java source code implementation, the `byte[]` length should be checked against the index, but instead Oracle GraalVM code is checking the index against the hardcoded value of the String's `byte[]` length of `13`:

 ```bash
     0xc19e60 <char org.sample.strings.DontInlineCharAt::latin1()>: